kunalliman/Leaf-Disease-Classification/README.md

 ---

 This README file provides a step-by-step guide to setting up the project, running the code, and outlines future directions for the project's expansion and improvement.
-Adjust the instructions as needed and add any additional details or considerations specific to your project.